getelm/api-docs/README.md

 Starts the reference docs preview server.

 #### `npm run build`
-Bundles the definition to the dist folder.
+Bundles the definition to the dist folder then builds the static HTML file that is served for the formatted documentation

 #### `npm test`
 Validates the definition.

-#### `html-build`
-Builds the static HTML file that is served for the formatted documentation

 ## Contribution Guide